-Enjoy southern hospitality at its best!
-Spend two nights at the Monmouth Plantation in Natchez, Mississippi, an elegant Antebellum home decorated for the holidays.
+The southern hospitality encountered on this tour is found nowhere else.
+This is one of those special tours with outstanding experiences!
+We spend two nights at the Monmouth Plantation, in Natchez, Mississippi, an elegant Antebellum Home decorated for the holidays.

 Day 1: Christmas in the South is on our minds as we board the coach.
 The first night is in Marshall, TX.
 Tonight we start our Christmas tour enjoying their famous lights.
 The downtown area is wonderfully decorated with millions of lights and the grand feature is the courthouse.